choiv/Acronyms-and-Abbreviation-Expansion/README.md

 1. The abbreviation has multiple words with similar semantics.

+We have included a simple sample code for LCS [here](https://github.com/choiv/Acronyms-and-Abbreviation-Expansion/tree/master/Sample_LCS).

 ### LMAAE (Language Model-based Automated Abbreviation Expansion) Approach
 Du et al. proposed a three step procedure LMAAE to tackle the existing problems of the LCS approach.